 A well known criticism of assessed group work is that each student receives the same team mark, regardless of individual performance.
 In his discussions about peer assessment with students and possible mechanisms for assessing contribution in the workplace, Robert highlighted the fact that some people will naturally lead while others ‘lurk’ within a group situation giving no contribution.
 Academic staff cannot make judgements about individual contributions or how much contribution each has made to the final group outcome as they do not supervise the group contribution element.

-Discussing this challenge with Academic Development Adviser Stephen Bruce it was proposed that use of WebPA would allow students to enter the data concerning group members’ contributions and academic staff to receive the assessment outcome generated by WebPA.
+Discussing this challenge with Learning Technology Support Manager, Stephen Bruce it was proposed that use of WebPA would allow students to enter the data concerning group members’ contributions and academic staff to receive the assessment outcome generated by WebPA.
 WebPA is an online automated tool that facilitates peer moderated marking of group work.

 Prior to using WebPA Robert created multiple spreadsheets to capture data and then combined results within a calculation in order to assess group participation.
 When working with large student cohorts that amounts to a lot of data entry and time commitment.
 Calculating the marks and returning those to the gradebook involved several spreadsheets and complex calculations.

 Once the webPA assessment is set up data is entered by the students and the overall outcome is generated by WebPA.